Gix075/jqueryEasyTools/tools/easy-cookies/README.md

-#easyGmap
+#easyCookies
-A simple way to include one or more Google Maps inside your site
+A simple way to handle cookies